USDC issuer Circle files for IPO as ‘CRCL’ backed by goldman and JPMorgan

 Additional major banks—Barclays, Deutsche Bank Securities, and Société Générale—are also participating in the IPO process, serving as bookrunners alongside the lead institutions.

-Further assistance is being provided by BNY Capital Markets, Canaccord Genuity, Needham & Company, Oppenheimer & Co., and Santander, all of whom are named as co-managers.
+BNY Capital Markets, Canaccord Genuity, Needham & Company, Oppenheimer & Co., and Santander are providing further assistance as co-managers.

 Additional participants in the transaction include AmeriVet Securities, Drexel Hamilton, Mischler Financial Group, and Roberts & Ryan, who will take on roles as junior co-managers.